demisto/content/Packs/ExodusIntelligence/README.md

 - Based on an alert regarding a targeted vulnerability, query for alerts related to other hosts with that same vulnerability (or relevant CPE)

 **To access Exodus Intelligence’s powerful vulnerability dataset via Cortex XSOAR, please contact** [Exodus Intelligence](mailto:sales@exodusintel.com).

+The EVE integration allows you to retrieve vulnerabilities using the Exodus Intelligence API.
+A new indicator of type Exodus Intelligence will be created for each vulnerability retrieved.

+Please note that an Exodus Intelligence account is necessary to access the API.
+Please visit https://vpx.exodusintel.com and create an account.

+## Required fields:
+- Email
+- Password
+- API Key

+## Optional fields:
+- Min XI Score
+- Max XI Score

+## Available Commands:
+!fetch-indicator: Runs the integration !reset-data-stream: Reset the integration data stream to a later date.
+Ie: `!reset-data-stream reset=100` will reset the data stream 100 days in the past.